-The Commission's core services and related processes are governed by the Oil and Gas Activities Act (OGAA).
-OGAA provides statutory authority to the Commission to permit oil and gas activities.
-Under OGAA, the Commissioner is the statutory decision maker, with authority to make or delegate decisions enabled by specified enactments.
+The Commission's core services and related processes are legislated by the Oil and Gas Activities Act (OGAA), which provides statutory authority to the Commission to permit oil and gas activities.
+Under OGAA, the Commissioner is the statutory decision maker and has authority to make or delegate decisions enabled by specified enactments.

 OGAA enables regulation of surface land use primarily through the Environmental Protection and Management Regulation (EPMR).
-The EPMR regulates actions a permit holder and a person carrying out an oil and gas activity must take, or refrain from taking, to protect and/or effectively manage the environment.
-The regulation also outlines procedures for site restoration and reclamation by permit holders when the site is no longer required for oil and gas activities.
-Authority for certain activities has been delegated to the Commission through specified enactments (see Appendix I for a list of the OGAA specified enactments and provisions).
+The EPMR defines actions a permit holder and a person carrying out an oil and gas activity must take, or refrain from taking, to protect and/or effectively manage environmental values.
+The regulation also outlines procedures for restoration and reclamation by permit holders when a site is no longer required for oil and gas activities.

+Authority for certain activities related to other provincial acts has been delegated to the Commission through specified enactments (see Appendix I for a list of the specified enactments and provisions).

-These enactments also establish compliance and enforcement oversight.
-Memoranda of Understanding (MOUs) and other agreements also provide the Commission with regulatory guidance.
+Memoranda of Understanding (MOUs) with other agencies also provide the Commission with regulatory guidance.
 As a result, the Commission acts as a single-window agency with responsibility for regulating nearly all aspects of oil and gas activities.